-H. Draws and inspections

-The construction draw and inspection schedule will be the following:
+Draws and inspections - The construction draw and inspection schedule will be the following:

-Stage 1 pad complete 5%
+Stage 1 (5%) – Infrastructure

-Stage 2 floor slab complete 15%
+Stage 2 (5%) – Pad

-Stage 3 framing complete 40%
+Stage 3 (10%) – Floor Slab

-Stage 4 dry-in complete 60%
+Stage 4 (25%) – Framing to dried in stage

-Stage 5 drywall complete 70%
+Stage 5 (15%) – Mechanical Rough Ins

-Stage 6 finishes complete 100%
+Stage 6 (20%) – Interior Finishes

-OHFA may inspect more or less frequently if deemed necessary by OHFA Staff or OHFA’s construction draw and inspection(s).
-Draws can be allocated to each building separately.
-If a particular Stage is less than 100% complete after a specific building’s inspection, then the draw can be adjusted accordingly to the percentage of completion for that specific building.

-At construction draw and inspections, OHFA’s construction draw and inspector(s) will determine, as applicable: if the work done meets all applicable State and local codes, including the most recent International Residential Code, and if upon completion the housing units would pass an inspection that addresses all of the inspectable items in the Uniform Physical Condition Standards.

-I. Applicant must fully describe the sources and timing of the repayment.
-Specific details are required.
+Stage 7 (10%) – Exterior Finishes

+Stage 8 (5%) - Certificate of Occupancy

+Stage 9 (5%) – Contingency

+The percentages listed indicate how much of the loan can be drawn once those stages are complete.
+For in-fill developments that will not need any infrastructure funding, the 5% for infrastructure may be reallocated amongst the other categories.
+Intent to reallocate this 5% must be disclosed before the first draw is made.

+Applicants are required to include a minimum 5% contingency in their budget to account for building cost increases or unexpected situations.
+Funds will not be disbursed until OHFA has conducted an inspection to determine work has been completed.
+While there are nine stages of construction listed, draws can happen more or less frequently depending on the construction schedule/timeline.
+In any event, OHFA will conduct a minimum of 3 construction inspections.
+5% of the total loan amount will be withheld and paid once Certificates of Occupancy have been received for all homes built using program funds.

 7. Development Readiness –Loan Applicants are reminded that approved Development designs that are subsequently funded are incorporated as part of the loan agreement.
 Therefore, loan Applicants must keep in mind that Development readiness, as stated within funded loan applications, will be used by Staff as basis for measuring performance.
 Developments must be ready to begin construction within one hundred twenty (120) days of an award by OHFA’s Board of Trustees.
+OHFA staff may administratively grant a 90-day extension of this deadline for applicants who request and demonstrate a need for such extension.
+No additional extensions beyond these 90 days be granted.
+Failure to close the loan within this time will result in termination of the loan commitment.

 Documentation Requirements:

-Site control evidenced by deed, purchase contract, option to purchase, or lease for term longer than affordability and not revocable by the seller.
+Site control evidenced by deed, purchase contract, or option to purchase.

-Include Development site plan, floor plan(s), and elevations (new construction only).
+Include Development site plan, floor plan(s), and elevations.

-Proper zoning in place with documentation including type and authorization date.
+Proper zoning must be in place at the time of application.
+Documentation including zoning type and authorization date must be provided.
+This could include a zoning classification letter from the city/town, or a printout from the county assessor, which clearly lists the zoning code will be accepted.

-Applicants must provide a 24-month production/implementation schedules that clearly identify all major phases of the proposed Development.
+Applicants must provide a 24-month production/implementation schedule that clearly identifies all major phases of the proposed Development.
+Please utilize the Construction Schedule tab included in the OHFA Excel Spreadsheets.

-Closing documents checklist will be provided to the Applicant after the Award.

 Tie Breaker

 If two (2) or more Applicants are being considered at the same Board Meeting and there is not enough fund to award all Applicants, priority will be given to the Application serving the most Low-Income families.